nemonik/hands-on-DevOps/readme.md

 > in the project to check out the code, run vagrant up, and be on their way.
 > Vagrantfiles are portable across every platform Vagrant supports.

-If we were instead provisioning Amazon EC2 instances, we'd alternatively use [Terraform](https://www.terraform.io/), a tool for building, changing, and versioning infrastructure
+If we were instead provisioning Amazon EC2 instances, we'd alternatively use [Terraform](https://www.terraform.io/), a tool for building, changing, and versioning infrastructure.

-The following sub sections enumerate the various sections of the  `Vagrantfile` broken apart in order to discuss.
+The following sub-sections enumerate the various sections of the `Vagrantfile` broken apart in order to discuss.

 ##### 8.5.1.4.1.
 Modelines